heig-iict-ida/PLACAT/README.md

 ## Installation

 To run this application, you first need to have an Elasticsearch's index containing Wikipedia's pages.
 Then you'll have to download the required models.
+This application has been tested using python=3.7.3 (it appears to break with python 3.8).

 ### Elasticsearch